 The volume and complexity of available data in virtually all sectors of society has grown enormously, boosted by the globalization and the massive use of the Internet.
 New statistical methods are required to handle this new reality, and Symbolic Data Analysis (SDA), proposed by Diday in \cite{Diday1987}, is a promising research area.

 When trying to characterize datasets, it may not be convenient to deal with the individual data observations (e.g. because the sample size is too large), or we may not have access to the individual data observations (e.g. because of privacy restrictions).
-In conventional data analysis, this problem is handled by providing single-valued summary statistics of the data characteristics (e.g. mean, variance, quantiles).
+In conventional data analysis, this problem is usually handled by providing single-valued summary statistics of the data characteristics (e.g. mean, variance, quantiles).
 The analysis can consider multiple characteristics, but these characteristics can only be single-valued.
 SDA extends conventional data analysis by allowing the description of datasets through multi-valued features, such as intervals, histograms, or even distributions \cite{BillardDiday2003,BillardDiday2006,Brito:2014}.
 These features are called \textit{symbolic variables}.